frlow/brine/README.md

     attributes: ["text", "disabled"], // names of attributes
     emits: ["my-click"], // names of emits
     style: `.button{color: blue}`, // styling, more on this later
-    tag: 'my-app', // the web component tag, must contain a "-" }
+    tag: 'my-button', // the web component tag, must contain a "-" }
 export const options = createOptions(App, meta)
 ```